uc-cdis/gen3.org/content/resources/user/template-tsvs.md

 Here are some sample TSV file templates for example nodes in a Gen3 data dictionary.

-Look at the "Dictionary" section, for the Gen3 data commons, to find the complete list of nodes and their template TSVs.
+Look at the "Dictionary" section of a [Gen3 data commons](gen3.datacommons.io/dd) to find the complete list of nodes and download template TSVs for that data commons' data model.

 [study.tsv](study.tsv)